jurgenrgh/biddingbox03/README.md

 Once connected you can ping any tablet from any other using the buttons provided, i.e. send a test message, which will cause a confirmation to pop up on the remote device.

+### 3. Jan Martel's testing on Fire 7 tablets
+Connection from server to the first client works, connection to more clients doesn't - times out.
+This is the status of the 121218 Backup.
+The plan is to assign distinct uuid's to the 3 clients.
+The director assigns the seat and N,E,S,W as before; i.e. clientId, server not bound to seat.